ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.3.2
+### Release 1.3.4

- - Fixed compile problems with native Ruby on OS X 10.8 (Mountain Lion)
+ - Fixed mimic_JSON so it convinces Ruby that the json gem is already loaded.

 ## <a name="description">Description</a>